bingomanatee/looking-glass-engine/README.md

 onField listens for events in which a field is updated (set).

 onField takes a function that accepts an Event. unlike filter, the output is not meaningful.
+See the [Advanced Readme](/ADVANCED_README.md) for details on the Event class.

  * to change the fields, send a new map (or the same map, altered) to event.next().
  * To abort the event, call event.error(err).
+ * To abort the update without emitting errors, call event.complete();

 onField hooks will not respond to valueMapStream.next(map) wholesale updating of the map; if you want to use onField filters, avoid using .next(map).

+## method `watch(field, field..., (isEqual: fn?)) or watch([field1, field2...]): Subject`

+returns a subject which emits when a particular field or fields are updated.
+By default it compares field for field via lodash.`isEqual`.
+If you want to use another comparator (as an argument to `rxjs.distinctUntilChanged`) pass the comparator as the last function.

+The output of this method is a subject which can be `subscribe`'d to; you can save the output and `.unsubscribe()` if you want to cancel the effects of the subscription.

 ## property `my`

 my is an objectified version of the value; its a proxy to value (where proxies are available) that allows dot-access to the current maps value; useful for deconstruction or injection to React components.

 # Adding actions to a stream.